Physics-50/Module-1/docs/week1.md

 Significant figure guidelines apply to final reported results.
 In this class this will be specifically when you type in a final result in Gradescope or in a figure caption.
 Please do not round your results at any time within your spreadsheets (although it is okay to adjust the settings in your spreadsheet to display fewer digits if you wish to do so; talk to your instructor if you would like to do this and are unsure how to do so.)  -->

-## Checkpoint 1
+## Things to Turn In

 In the middle of a module, weekly checkpoints should be submitted on Gradescope.
 This week's checkpoint checks your data analysis and error propagation skills.

-And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-1){:target="_blank"}

-## Checkpoint Deadline

-Deadlines for weekly checkpoints will be as follows:
+Deadlines for weekly checkpoints are given in the syllabus, but here's a reminder:

 + Wednesday sections: due Sundays at 10 pm
 + Thursday sections: due Mondays at 10 pm
 + Friday sections: due Tuesdays at 10 pm

+And to double-check, make sure you have finished all of this week's mini-questions by [checking here](mini-questions#week-1){:target="_blank"} before this week's lab.

 <!-- Please note that since all sections use the same Gradescope portal the deadlines listed on Gradescope are not accurate for all sections and cannot be relied upon. -->